 Master of Arts (MA)

 You can impact the way people feel about Jewish tradition and its meaning in their lives by earning your master of arts degree in Jewish Education from the William Davidson Graduate School of Jewish Education of The Jewish Theological Seminary.
 Our graduates are setting the national agenda for Jewish education, and teaching new generations how to see Judaism with fresh eyes.
 Through training in experiential Jewish education, pedagogy, curriculum, and nonprofit leadership, you will grow and excel as a Jewish educator.
-In your practicum and specialized courses, you will choose a concentration in Day School Teaching or in Educational Leadership in Synagogues and Communal Settings.
+In your practicum and specialized courses, you will choose a concentration in Teaching and Practice or in Educational Leadership in Synagogues and Communal Settings.

 The concentration in Educational Leadership in Synagogues and Communal Settings prepares you for leadership positions in a variety of educational settings.
 Through a seminar and an individually designed field practicum, you will gain practical experience by interning at a site with a mentor and develop your knowledge base in educational leadership and nonprofit management.
 Mentors include a diverse group of talented Jewish educators who will become your colleagues and mentors throughout your career.

 The EdD program will raise your level of understanding of pedagogy, support your research interests, and allow you to contribute significant research to the field of Jewish education through your dissertation.

 In addition to the above concentration students are able to choose a concentration in the following areas:

 · EDU 5130, Introduction to Early Childhood Education